 We advise store owners and city officials to keep an eye on the local storm drains during the next rain.
 If water is backing up, that is not a good sign.
 You need to call Sewer Solutions right away, because the drains may not be able to handle the next downpour.

 Clogged Storm Drain Solutions in Seattle

 Businesses would be wise to start the year by maintaining their drains.
 If maintenance is not their responsibility, then they should alert city administrators.
 We also install storm drains as part of our utility installation for property under development.
-Our special offers include free camera inspections for trenchless sewer repairs and storm drain cleaning.
+Our special offers are affordable with great service including, but not limited to trenchless sewer repairs and storm drain cleaning.
 Contact us today!